Mayuraswani3012/team_aimbot_Predator-Prey-Model-Simulation/README.md

 REQUIREMENTS :
 Programming language: Python, R, or MATLAB for calculations and visualization.
-EXECUTION STEPS FOR A PREDATOR-PREY MODEL SIMULATION:

-Define the Model: Write the mathematical equations (e.g., Lotka-Volterra) representing predator-prey interactions.
-Set Parameters: Initialize values such as population sizes, growth rates, and interaction coefficients.
-Choose Tools: Select software like Python, MATLAB, or NetLogo for implementation and visualization.
-Write the Code: Implement the equations using your chosen tool.
-Run Simulations: Execute the model for a set time period to observe changes in populations.
-Analyze Outputs: Visualize the results using graphs to study population cycles and dynamics.
-Refine Model: Adjust parameters or equations as needed to improve accuracy or explore different scenarios.

 EXDECUTION AND DATASET :
  data set for predator-prey simulation typically includes: